GauravSKoshyari/REACT_mini_app1_ai/README.md

-link to the site - react-mini-ai.netlify.app
+link to the site:  react-mini-ai.netlify.app